migtools/oadp-non-admin/docs/draft_production_docs/oadp-self-service.md

 ### Cluster Administrator Enforceable Spec Fields

-Cluster administrators may also enforce templated NABSL's, NAB's and NAR's that require fields values to be set and conform to the administrator defined policy.
+Cluster administrators may also enforce company or compliance policy by utilizing templated NABSL's, NAB's and NAR's that require fields values to be set and conform to the administrator defined policy.
 Admin Enforceable fields are fields that the cluster administrator can enforce non cluster admin users to use.
 Restricted fields are automatically managed by OADP and cannot be modified by either administrators or users.

 #### NABSL
 The following NABSL fields are currently supported for template enforcement: